 3.12.2.1 Local Mechanical Exhaust.
-The Baseline Building Design local mechanical exhaust in all dwelling unit bathrooms and kitchens shall be modeled using the same rates as the Proposed Design, except where the rates in the Proposed Design are provided in excess of the amount required by the building code or ASHRAE 62.2-2013 (5ACH/100 CFM in kitchens and 20 CFM/50 CFM in bathrooms, where the continuous and intermittent rates are shown in that order).
-In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.2-2013 or the building code, plus 15 cfm or 15%, and will be less thanwithout exceeding the Proposed Design.
-Where using rates from the building code in the Baseline Building Design, documentation supporting those rates shall be submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.
-If not specified otherwise, intermittent exhaust shall be modeled with a 2 hr/day runtime or converted to an equivalent 24 hr/day runtime if combined with dwelling unit mechanical ventilation in the model.
+The Baseline Building Design local mechanical exhaust in all dwelling unit bathrooms and kitchens shall be modeled using the same rates as the Proposed Design, without exceeding ASHRAE 62.2-2007 recommended continuous/intermittent rates (5ACH/100 CFM in kitchens and 20CFM/50CFM in bathrooms) by more than 50%. except where the rates in the Proposed Design are provided in excess of the amount required by the building code or ASHRAE 62.2-2013 (5ACH/100 CFM in kitchens and 20 CFM/50 CFM in bathrooms, where the continuous and intermittent rates are shown in that order).
+In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.2-2013 or the building code and will be less than the Proposed Design.
+Where using rates from the building code in the Baseline Building Design, documentation supporting those rates shall be submitted to an EPArecognized Multifamily Review Organization (MRO) for review and approval.
+If not specified otherwise, intermittent exhaust shall be modeled with a 2 hr/day runtime, or converted to an equivalent 24 hr/day runtime if combined with dwellingwhole unit mechanical ventilation in the model.

-3.12.2.2 Dwelling Unit Mechanical Ventilation.
-The Baseline Building Design dwelling unit mechanical ventilation rates in all dwelling units shall be modeled using the same rates as the Proposed Design, except where the rates in the Proposed Design exceed the amount required by the building code or ASHRAE 62.2-2016 (0.03 x Area + 7.5 x (#BR + 1)) by more than 15 cfm or 15%.
-In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.2-2016 or the building code, plus 15 cfm or 15%, and will be less than the Proposed Design.
-Where using rates from the building code in the Baseline Building Design, documentation supporting those rates shall be submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.
+3.12.2.2 Dwelling Whole- Unit Mechanical Ventilation.
+The Baseline Building Design whole dwelling unit mechanical ventilation rates in all dwelling units shall be modeled using the same rates as the Proposed Design, except where the rates in the Proposed Design are provided in excess of the amount required by the building code or ASHRAE 62.2-2016 (0.03 x Area + 7.5 x (#BR + 1)).
+In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.2-2016 or the building code and will be less than the Proposed Designwithout exceeding ASHRAE 62.2-2007 recommended rates by more than 50%.
+If the whole-unit ventilation in the Proposed Design exceeds ASHRAE 62.2-2007 rates by less than 50%, the Baseline shall be modeled the same as the Proposed Design.
+However, if the ventilation in the Proposed Design exceeds ASHRAE 62.2-2007 by more than 50%, the Baseline shall be modeled at rates that are no more than 50% greater than the rates recommended by ASHRAE 62.2-2007.
+Where using rates from the building code in the Baseline Building Design, -documentation supporting those rates shall be submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.

 3.12.2.3 Combined Ventilation Systems.
-If the same mechanical ventilation system is used to provide both local mechanical exhaust and dwelling unit mechanical ventilation, the maximum is based on the greater of the two rates.
-For example, a two-bedroom, 1,000 ft apartment with one bathroom, would need 32.5 CFM to meet the minimum recommendations for dwelling unit mechanical ventilation, per Equation 4.1a of ASHRAE 62.2-2010.
-If the local mechanical exhaust system serving the bathroom also provides dwelling unit mechanical ventilation, and runs continuously, it may be modeled as 32.5 CFM in the Baseline, even though it exceeds the local mechanical exhaust requirement of 20 CFM.
+If the same mechanical ventilation system is used to provide both local mechanical exhaust and whole-dwelling unit mechanical ventilation, the maximum is based on the greater of the two rates.
+For example, a two-bedroom, 1,000 ft apartment with one bathroom, would need 32.5 CFM to meet the minimum recommendations for whole-dwelling unit mechanical ventilation, per Equation 4.1a of ASHRAE 62.2-20107.
+If the local mechanical exhaust system serving the bathroom also provides whole-dwelling unit mechanical ventilation, and runs continuously, it may be modeled as 32.5 CFM in the Baseline, even though it exceeds the local mechanical exhaust requirement of 20 CFM-by-more than 50%.